 Who Could Be Liable for a Wilmington Truck Wreck?

 To get money for medical bills and lost wages, a victim should file a claim with their own insurance provider.
-A skilled local attorney could also help an injured person file suit against the trucker.
-However, besides the truck operator, there are multiple potential defendants that could be named in a civil claim.
+A skilled local attorney could also help an injured person file suit against the driver.
+However, besides the rig operator, there are multiple potential defendants that could be named in a civil claim.

 In many cases, trucking companies can be held vicariously liable for negligent actions taken by their employees.
 This means that the company or their insurance provider would be responsible for covering a victim’s damages after a truck wreck.
-A persistent lawyer could also help sue a trucking company for reckless or careless behavior, such as violating federal trucking regulations or engaging in negligent hiring practices.
+A persistent lawyer could also help sue an employing company for reckless or careless behavior, such as violating federal regulations or engaging in negligent hiring practices.

-Alternatively, a third party may be held accountable for a truck collision if their negligent behavior contributed to the crash.
-For instance, a mechanic may have failed to notice and replace the vehicle’s deflating tires, or a loading company may have failed to properly secure the truck’s cargo.
-A truck wreck lawyer at our firm can review the circumstances of a specific incident and determine all potential defendants in a civil lawsuit.
+Alternatively, a third party may be held accountable for a big rig collision if their negligent behavior contributed to the crash.
+For instance, a mechanic may have failed to notice and replace the vehicle’s deflating tires, or a loading company may have failed to properly secure the trailer’s cargo.
+A truck accident lawyer in Wilmington can review the circumstances of a specific incident and determine all potential defendants in a civil lawsuit.

 Work with a Wilmington Truck Accident Attorney